-EY FS KS1 LKS2 UKS2 Curriculum Nursery & Reception Year 1 & Year 2 Year 3 & Year 4 Year 5 & Year 6 Area 30-50 months 40-60 months Green = Year A, Purple = Year B Green = Year A, Purple = Year B Green = Year A, Purple = Year B Animals including humans Can tell adults when hungry or tired or when they want to rest or play.
-Observes the effects of activity on their bodies.
-Eats a healthy range of foodstuffs and understands need for variety in food.
-Shows some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health.
-Early Learning Goal: Children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.
-They manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.
+EYFS KS1 LKS2 UKS2 Curriculum Nursery & Reception Year 1 & Year 2 Year 3 & Year 4 Year 5 & Year 6 Area Green = Year A, Purple = Year B Green = Year A, Purple = Year B Green = Year A, Purple = Year B Animals including humans Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.
+Explore the natural world around them, making observations and drawing pictures of animals and plants.
 Identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals Identify and name a variety of common animals that are carnivores, herbivores and omnivores Describe and compare the structure of common animals (fish, amphibians, reptiles, birds and mammals including pets) Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with which sense Notice that animals, including humans, have offspring which grow into adults Find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat Identify that humans and some other animals have skeletons and muscles for support, protection and movement Describe the simple functions of the basic parts of the digestive system in humans Identify the different types of teeth in humans and their simple functions Construct and interpret a variety of food chains, identifying producers, predators and prey.
 Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function Describe the ways in which nutrients and water are transported within animals, including humans Describe the changes as humans develop to old age (also repeated in year B.) Evolution and Inheritance Recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago Recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents Identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution.